JSON

 Parsing — JSON to struct

 Call Type.parse(text) to create a struct from JSON text.
-Text arguments are auto-wrapped through json_parse internally, so malformed input lands in json_errors() rather than silently corrupting the struct.
-Missing fields get null sentinels.
+Text arguments are auto-wrapped through json_parse internally.

 user = User.parse(json_text)